Hong Kong Ministry

 - Volunteers must join their large group calls at 6:30 or 7:30 p.m.
 Central Standard Time (depending on the night as listed above).
 The first 15 minutes will be a time for gathering the students and volunteers into the call and providing instructions as needed.
 The large group session will not officially start until 6:45/7:45 (CST).

-- From 6:45/7:45 to 7:10/8:10(ish), volunteers and children will participate in a large group worship time.
-Small group leaders will not need to lead anything during this time.
-They are simply asked to participate with enthusiasm and joy, as we model for the children what it means to worship and have fun in the name of our Savior.
+- From 6:45/7:45 to 7:15/8:15 (CST), volunteers and children will participate in a large group worship time.
+Some small group leaders will be asked to facilitate a small amount of this session, which will be clearly spelled out in the instructions for each week.
+This will include welcoming the children, having small talk before the sessions start,and setting a tone of excitement and anticipation.
+All small group leaders should participate with enthusiasm and joy, as we model for the children what it means to worship and have fun in the name of our Savior.
 Also during opening worship, the children will hear a Bible story, recite an EBS Creed, learn scripture and memorize the night’s Bible point.

-- At the conclusion of large group opening, there will be a few seconds delay as our Hong Kong partners transition each leader and child into the individual small group breakout rooms.
+- At the conclusion of large group opening, there will be a five minute break for children to gather supplies and for the HK tech leaders to get things in order to transition the students to their small groups rooms on Zoom.
 When volunteers arrive in the small group, they will need to unmute their microphones before they can speak to the children.
 The button to do so is usually on the bottom left side of your Zoom screen.

 - Each American volunteer will be assigned a Hong Kong helper who will be available to translate or assist with language challenges, as well as serve as technical support for bringing up any web pages or technology resources cited for small group time in your curriculum.
 You are encouraged to build a relationship with your helper and partner together to create an interactive environment where children feel encouraged and safe to participate.
 Many of the helpers will be young (high school age) and will need encouragement to participate, as well.